MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 ## <span id="HOWTORECORD"></span><span id="howtorecord"></span>How to record

-1. Recording is where you cause the event of interest that you wish to debug.
+1. The process is being recorded, so this is where you need to cause the issue that you wish to debug.
 You may open a problematic file or click on a specific button in the app to cause the event of interest to occur.

 2. While the recording dialog box is being displayed you can: